Circular entrepreneurship as a pillar of the sustainable family business

 Developments in the circular economy follow each up other at an increasingly faster pace.
 Responding to this requires flexibility, being open to the environment and responding quickly to questions from the society.
 Take, for example, the use of hydrogen.
 Ten years ago, the Purity was already developed on the basis of this technology.
 The circular business model that Bredenoord felt coming, didn't take a flight.
 But hydrogen is now coming up again.
-In Germany, fuel stations that provide hydrogen for passenger cars are already being built and there are small-scale initiatives everywhere to produce hydrogen in Northern Europe.
+In Germany, over 90 fuel stations that provide hydrogen for passenger cars have been built and there are small-scale initiatives everywhere to produce hydrogen in Northern Europe.
 Bredenoord is therefore actively looking at connections with parties that deal with hydrogen.
 To share our hydrogen expertise, and to learn from new insights.
 And we see two very interesting developments, on the normal electricity grid.
 There are more and more 'prosumers' who are producers and consumers simultaneously by generating electricity themselves, often with solar panels.
 They want reliable power.
 This creates new needs and other roles.
 And it is realistic to expect that as a result of the increase of DC installations such as solar panels, more and more small grids will make the switch to direct current (DC), where currently AC power is still mainly being used.
 We are preparing for this with our cooperation partners, such as Area 55 and Cleantech Apeldoorn.
 By already testing in smart grids together, new circular business models can emerge.

 Offered: lessons learned in the field of sustainable development